-Status Progress The management of the effective leasing of Council's commercial property portfolio has been completed for this quarter with all lettable commercial properties being occupied.
-The one remaining, newly identified, Civic Centre commercial leasing space has now been let.
-Action Manage the effective leasing of Council's commercial property portfolio including seeking new lease opportunities for spaces which are currently vacant Priority Seek to establish and maintain strategic partnerships and alliances which enhance Council performance
+Status easing of Council's been completed for this Il properties being occupied.
+Progress The management of the effective leasing of Council's commercial property portfolio has been completed for this quarter with all lettable commercial properties being occupied.
+Action Manage the effective leasing of Council's commercial property portfolio including seeking new lease opportunities for spaces Priority Seek to establish and maintain strategic partnerships and alliances which enhance Council performance